-If you change your mind about being contacted by us in the future, or change address, or if any information that we hold about you is inaccurate or out-of-date, please let us know by: emailing us or writing to us.
+If you change your mind about being contacted by us in the future, or change contact address or email address, or if any information that we hold about you is inaccurate or out-of-date, please let us know by emailing us at email@example.com, telephoning on 01273 610611, or writing to us at Renaissance Legal Ltd, Pacific House, 126 Dyke Road, Brighton BN1 3TE.
 We may need to check your identity before amending your information.

 We do not undertake any automated processing or data profiling.

 Disclosure of your information

 Some of the information you provide to us will be held on our computers or servers in the UK and will only be accessed by or given to our staff working in the UK.
 Some of the information you provide to us may be transferred to, stored and processed by third party organisations which process data for us and on our behalf.
 These third parties may be based (or store or process information) in the UK or elsewhere including outside of the EEA.
 As with many law firms, these third parties may include third party IT platforms (including cloud based platforms), suppliers of administrative and support services and suppliers of other specialist products.
 If we do transfer your personal data to a third party who acts as our processor, then we require those third parties to respect the security of your personal data and to treat it in accordance with the law.